 ⭐️ Check out this Amazon fan favorite glass tea kettle.
 This kettle can be used on gas stoves, fyi.

 Ceramic.
 Because of their thick walls, ceramic-made tea kettles can retain temperature for long periods of time.
 It is also resistant to rust.
 But, it is fragile and can be a bit heavy.

 ↓↓Check out these tips on using ceramic tea pots. ↓↓

 It is always beneficial to tea time to also scrutinize at specific parts of tea kettles for gas stoves.
+What makes a good tea kettle?
 Here are some suggestions – particular characteristics that good tea kettles have: